EventStore/EventStore/src/EventStore.ClientAPI.NetCore/README.md

 - `Internal/EventStoreNodeConnection.cs`:
     - in main the async keyword is used, in netcore Task is used directly. using main
     - removed unused namespace `System.Data.SqlClient`
+- `Internal/OperationsManager.cs` is ahead in main with timeout management
+- `Internal/ClusterDnsEndPointDiscoverer.cs` is ahead in main with `NodePreference` setting
+- `Internal/IEndPointDiscoverer.cs` is internal in netcore, and public in main. using main
+- `Internal/NodeEndPoints.cs` is internal in netcore, and public in main. using main